lrcouto/MiniRT/README.md

 December 5th 2020 - Preparing the ground to build a full rendered scene.
 Refactored the way our intersections work so we can sort them more easily.

+December 6th 2020 - Huge struggle to sort a linked list, thanks to the confusing syntax that C has.
+A couple dozen segfaults later, we figured it out.
+Also streamlined our shader functions a little bit.
+A lot of the code feels bloated and needs refactoring, but we are getting some steady progress.

 ___

 </details>